JimStenstrom/Velocio/Overview.md

 Similar to Modbus, it uses a client polling-server model, with the PLC being the Server and vBuilder or vFactory being the client.

 The protocol exhibits a notable preference for ASCII control characters.
-For instance, the Acknowledgment Control Character (0x06) is commonly used as distinction between client and server messages.
+For instance, the Acknowledgment Control Character `0x06` is commonly used as distinction between client and server messages.
-Other ASCII control characters, such as Form Feed (0x0C), are also used.
+Other ASCII control characters, such as Form Feed `0x0C`, are also used.
-Specifically, two Form Feeds (`FFFF`) signal the end of a string within the Message Data section.
+Specifically, two Form Feeds `0xFF 0xFF` signal the end of a string within the Message Data section.

 ## Message Structure